pifroggi/vs_temporalfix/README.md

-# Add Temporal Coherence to Single Image AI Upscaling Models in VapourSynth
+# Add Temporal Coherence to AI Upscales in VapourSynth
-Also known as temporal consistency, line wiggle fix, stabilization, deshimmering, temporal denoising, or temporal fix.
+When using SISR models (single image super resolution) on video, they tend to create slightly different results each frame.
+Temporalfix is a post filter that averages these results over multiple frames, which removes temporal inconsistencies like fizzle or wiggly lines.
+Also known as stabilization, deshimmering, temporal denoising, or temporal fix.

 <br />